joomla/Manual/docs/user-interface-text/punctuation.md

 ### Single quotes
 Use either `&#39; &#x27;` at the beginning and end.

 Use single quotes:
 * in headlines
 * for unusual terms
 * when referring to words or publications, for example: Download the manual 'Understanding ACL' (PDF, 360KB)'

 ## Slashes
-A slash (/) should not have spaces around it eg show/hide not show / hide
+A slash (/) should not have spaces around it eg show/hide not show / hide.

 ## Spaces
 Use only one space after a full stop, not 2.